 Small Town Connectivity – Air Arabia

 Jaipur, Nagpur, Trivandrum, Ahmedabad, Coimbatore, Kochi – some of the names I heard in boarding announcements while waiting for boarding my midnight flight from Sharjah airport.
 It almost felt like I am at a domestic terminal and flying a domestic airline.
 I later figured out that the airline flies to 13 different cities in India and 88 different cities across the Gulf, Middle East, Africa, India, Russia & Eastern Europe.

 13 Indian Cities that Air Arabia flies to are – Delhi, Jaipur, Ahmedabad, Nagpur, Goa, Bangalore, Hyderabad, Calicut, Kochi, Trivandrum.
 Coimbatore & Chennai.

 You have to live in a small town to know the joy of having a direct flight from your city.
 We waste a day on either side for an international flight.
 For me it is a tiring exercise to sit at the airports or airport lounges – there is nothing much you can do.
 Your body is screaming for some rest.

-While looking at the coverage of Air Arabia – I figured out quite a few destinations on my wish list that they fly to.
+While looking at the coverage of the airline – I figured out quite a few destinations on my wish list that they fly to.
 Since, for me, flying with them means taking one less flight and saving a lot of time & money, I know I am going to fly them more often.

-Being a budget airline, Air Arabia follows a hub & spoke model for its operations.
+Being a budget airline, the airline follows a hub & spoke model for its operations.

 Air Arabia – A budget Airline